Lester Young: Posthumous dedications

-The 1994 documentary about the 1958 Esquire "A Great Day in Harlem" photograph of jazz musicians in New York, contains many remembrances of Young.
-For many of the other participants, the photo shoot was the last time they saw him alive; he was the first musician in the famous photo to pass away.
+The 1994 documentary about the 1958 Esquire "A Great Day in Harlem" photograph of jazz musicians in New York contains many remembrances of Young.
+For many of the other participants, the photoshoot was the last time they saw him alive; he was the first musician in the famous photo to pass away.

 Don Byron recorded the album Ivey-Divey in gratitude for what he learned from studying Lester Young's work, modeled after a 1946 trio date with Buddy Rich and Nat King Cole.
 "Ivey-Divey" was one of Lester Young's common eccentric phrases.

 Young was the subject and inspiration of Prez.
 Homage to Lester Young (1993), a book of poetry by Vancouver writer Jamie Reid.

 Young was the subject of an opera, Prez: A Jazz Opera, that was written by Bernard Cash and Alan Plater and broadcast by BBC television in 1985.

 Peter Straub's short story collection Magic Terror (2000) contains a story called "Pork Pie Hat", a fictionalized account of the life of Lester Young.
 Straub was inspired by Young's appearance on the 1957 CBS-TV show The Sound of Jazz, which he watched repeatedly, wondering how such a genius could have ended up "this present shambles, this human wreckage, hardly able to play at all".

-On March 17, 2003, Young was added to the ASCAP Jazz Wall of Fame, along with Sidney Bechet, Al Cohn, Nat "King" Cole, Peggy Lee and Teddy Wilson.
-He was represented at the ceremony by his children Lester Young Jr and Yvette Young.
+On March 17, 2003, Young was added to the ASCAP Jazz Wall of Fame, along with Sidney Bechet, Al Cohn, Nat King Cole, Peggy Lee, and Teddy Wilson.
+He was represented at the ceremony by his children, Lester Young Jr. and Yvette Young.